 Do you sometimes also miss that world from your own childhood?
 I’m especially asking those who are past their thirties.
-That world full of unawareness and dangers where people smoked everywhere, left their keys under doormats or flowerpots, didn’t have baby seats in their cars, didn’t care much about safety belts, didn’t know the about the word organic, allowed their kids to eat candy from wandering sellers, and didn’t make their children’s grades the main topic of their daily conversations!
+That world full of unawareness and dangers where people smoked everywhere, left their keys under doormats or flowerpots, didn’t have baby seats in their cars, didn’t care much about safety belts, didn’t know about the word organic, allowed their kids to eat candy from wandering sellers, and didn’t make their children’s grades the main topic of their daily conversations!

 As far as I remember, life in the city was like this up until the 90s and it was probably quite normal for the elders and children of that time.
-After all, we live in a country that wrote a song about one of the concession demanded during entrance talks to the European Union (kokoreç).
+After all, we live in a country that wrote a song about one of the culinary concession demanded during entrance talks to the European Union (kokoreç).

-The need for feeling secure is one of our kind’s most basic and natural necessities.
+The need for feeling secure is one of our species’ most basic and natural necessities.
 But where does necessity end and excessiveness begin, I think since a few years some of us are unable to distinguish between the two.
 Everything is done to remove danger.
 The thing we lose among all these safety measures and informed apprehension is the thrill and feeling of adventure that taking risks produces, or the lightheartedness in regards to life not being as dangerous as alleged.

 What are you giving up for security?